ݮƵ

 2. Access both instructor and student Canvas Support through these .

-4. Schedule a meeting with the Instructional Design team.
+4. with the Instructional Design team.